GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/3_RNAseq.md

 ### Subread and FeatureCounts
 - The featureCounts tool from the Subread package can be used to count how many reads aligned to each genome feature (exon).
-- We need to specify the annotation information (.gtf file) You can process all the samples at once:
+- We need to specify the annotation information (.gtf file).

+You can process all the samples at once:

 !!! terminal "script"